 AZA will receive, process, and screen all proposals for completeness and will contact applicants if questions arise.
 AZA will respond to queries from applicants about the program, submission process, and status of proposals.
 Facility eligibility will be determined using the criteria outlined below and all eligible applicants will be reviewed by FWS (in coordination with NOAA Fisheries) and approved by the FWS Director.
 At that time, all applicants will be notified about the outcome of their submission.

 Submission deadline: November 1, 2021, at 11:59pm Eastern Time.

-A completed application and all other documentation should be submitted to AZA either through Dropbox or by email.
+A completed application and all other documentation (see the Application Checklist for required documentation) should be submitted to AZA either through Dropbox or by email.

-We anticipate making funding decisions and distributing funds before December 31, 2021.
+We anticipate making funding decisions and distributing funds in early 2022.

 For complete information, please review the Notice of Funding Opportunity and Application.

 Applicable Time Period: The applicable period covered by the ESCR grant for reimbursement expenses is March 2020 through May 2021.
 This may differ from the Designated Time Period; see below.